COOKIES AND TRACKING TECHNOLOGIES POLICY

 - Advertising on our services

-- Your choices (managing cookies and opting out); and
+- Your choices (managing cookies and opting out);

 Cookies may be served to you by the website you are visiting (a “first party cookie”) or by another organisation providing services to that website, such as an analytics company or advertising network (a “third party cookie”).
 They will either be stored for the duration of your visit (a “session cookie”) or they will remain on your device for a fixed period, which could be months or even years, to remember you across multiple browsing sessions (a “persistent cookie”).

-- Analytics and Performance-Related Purposes: to record what you like and don't like on the website and the popularity of various elements of the website so that we can ensure that it works properly at points of high usage.
-We also use analytics companies to gather information regarding users of our services on our behalf using cookies, log file data and code which is embedded on our website.
+- Analytics and Performance-Related Purposes: to help BBCS to understand how people use our website and Apps, so we can make them better, to record what you like and don't like on the website and the popularity of various elements of the website so that we can ensure that it works properly at points of high usage.
+We also use analytics companies to gather information regarding users of our services on our behalf using cookies, log file data and code, which is embedded on our website.

-- Advertising Purposes: some of our websites contain advertising and all advertising that is served on our websites will be clearly marked with the word "Advertisement".
+- Advertising Purposes: some of our websites contain advertising, all of which is clearly marked with the word "Advertisement".
 Cookies and tracking technologies may sometimes be used to deliver advertising and marketing messages relevant to you - a common practice across the internet and known as online behavioural advertising.

 More information about analytics and advertising is detailed below.